 Pros: Not only is the French easel very portable, but it is also flexible too.
 It can be used as a tabletop easel if you don't unfold the legs, a short easel if you only half unfold the legs, and a full-height easel if you unfold all the way.

 The drawing board support can be adjusted to fit your preferred size of drawing board, and the box part of the easel usually has plenty of divisions, so you can carry all your equipment around with you.

 Sketch box easels are also pretty sturdy once put up and so they are ideal for pastel artists, as they don't move around easily.
 They are also good for painting on uneven ground, as you can fix each leg to a different length, thus keeping your working area level.

 H Frame Easels

 These are the sturdiest easel of the lot.
-Almost always made from wood, these easels often weigh in at around 16 - 20 lbs, so they're not terribly portable.
-Most have adjustable legs and drawing board supports, so you can vary the height of your work and can use large canvases, but, really they are best suited to studio work.
+Almost always made from wood, these easels often weigh in at around 16 to 20 pounds, so they're not terribly portable.
+Most have adjustable legs and drawing board supports, so you can vary the height of your work and can use large canvases, but really they are best suited to studio work.
 Some have wheels to make moving the easel around the studio easier.

-When starting out with pastels, often the French easel is a good compromise, because it's pretty sturdy, it saves space, and you can use it on the table top if workspace is difficult.
-They make good beginners' easels, and I still use mine frequently, sometimes working from my kitchen table while the Sunday lunch is being made, rather than holing myself up in the studio.
+When starting out with pastels, often the French easel is a good compromise because it's pretty sturdy, it saves space, and you can use it on the tabletop if the workspace is difficult.
+They make good beginners' easels, and I still use mine frequently, sometimes working from my kitchen table while the Sunday lunch is being made rather than holing myself up in the studio.